 Zach Hill is our Operations Team Lead and Portfolio Manager.
 Zach graduated from the University of Tennessee with a Bachelors degree in Finance and received his MBA with a concentration in finance from UT as well.
 His background with institutional investing and working with a fintech software startup makes him a perfect fit to lead our Operations team.
 Most of Zach's free time goes towards running Remedy, a local coffee shop, which he and a friend are co-owners of.

 Ready to take

 The Next Step?

 For more information about any of the products and services listed here,

-schedule a meeting today or register to attend a seminar.
+schedule a visit today or register to attend a event.